Toyota Mirai

 The Toyota Mirai (トヨタ・MIRAI, Toyota Mirai) (from (未来, mirai), Japanese for 'future') is a mid-size hydrogen fuel cell vehicle (FCV) manufactured by Toyota, and is the first FCV to be mass-produced and sold commercially.
 The Mirai was unveiled at the November 2014 Los Angeles Auto Show.
 As of November 2022, global sales totaled 21,475 units; the top-selling markets were the U.S. with 11,368 units, Japan with 7,435 and the rest of the world with 2,622.

 Under the U.S. Environmental Protection Agency (EPA) cycle, the 2016 model year Mirai has a total range of 312 mi on a full tank.
 The MPG-equivalent combined city/highway fuel economy rating was 66 mpgus, making the Mirai the most fuel-efficient hydrogen fuel cell vehicle rated at the time by the EPA, and the one with the longest range.
 In August 2021, the second-generation Mirai set a world record of traveling 1360 km with a full tank of 5.65 kg of hydrogen.

 Sales in Japan began on 15 December 2014 at (~) at Toyota Store and Toyopet Store locations.
 The Japanese government plans to support the commercialization of fuel-cell vehicles with a subsidy of (~).
 Retail sales in the U.S. began in August 2015 at a price of before any government incentives.
 Deliveries to retail customers began in California in October 2015.
-Toyota scheduled to release the Mirai in the Northeastern United States in the first half of 2016.
 As of June 2016, the Mirai was available for retail sales in the UK, Denmark, Germany, Belgium, and Norway.
 Pricing in Germany started at (~) plus VAT.